Are you implementing community marketing for your brand?

 According to her, the social aspect of social media will come to the fore.
 And there will be increased interactions between brands and their consumers as brands seek ways to improve their customers’ experience.

 The rise of this trend will make old engagement metrics such as likes and shares insufficient.
-In-depth analysis will be needed, and tools like Sociality.io Listen will prove invaluable to the success of your social media marketing strategy.
+An in-depth analysis will be needed, and tools like Sociality.io Listen will prove invaluable to the success of your social media marketing strategy.

 Content marketing as we know it will change.